 Much of Sharkey's data is pulled from the Panel Study of Income Dynamics.
 The PSID

-Above you see a chart look at blacks and whites born in poor and affluent neighborhoods, and what happened to them across a generation.
-The chart then shows what percentage of each group's families remained in poor neighborhoods, and which group' did not.
+Above, you see a chart looking at blacks and whites born in poor and affluent neighborhoods, and what happened to them across a generation.
+The chart then shows what percentage of each group's families remained in poor neighborhoods, and which group's did not.
 It also shows what percent of each group's families born into affluent neighborhoods were able to remain there, and what percent of each group's families were not.

-As you can see the results are glum.
-Put simply if you are black and grew up around poverty, your children probably grew up the same way.
+As you can see, the results are glum.
+Put simply, if you are black and grew up around poverty, your children probably grew up the same way.
 If you are white and grew up around poverty, your children probably did better.
 If you are black and grew up around affluence, your children probably didn't.
-If you are white and grew up around affluence, your child probably did.
+If you are white and grew up around affluence, your children probably did.

 When I talk about terms like "poor" and "middle class" and "elite" not translating when we compare blacks and whites, this is what I mean.
 Black people living around affluence are not white people living around affluence with a tan.
 Their lives are different.
 The prospects of their children are worse, and their presence on the East Side tends to be transient.

 The fact of a dual-society has implications beyond the dollar signs.
 Toleration of black disadvantage, in a world where that disadvantage is rarely forthrightly explained, leads to the toleration of magic.
 This is true many times over when you consider that America was founded on the magical thinking of white supremacy.
 Put differently, if a society has a history of believing that black people are less than human, and repeatedly sees black people living in conditions unlike other humans in that society, the original belief is reified.